Flajt/decentproof-backend/README.md

     - helper => has helper functions for authentication
     - util => currently only contains a script to generate public and private key pairs

+- Other
+    - encryption_service => For en- & decryption of data with AES encryption

 ## How to get started